-Alternating Barred Chain stitch is one of those interesting textured stitches that you may want to add to your hand embroidery repertoire of stitches.
-It is an interesting member of the chain stitch family that produces a textured line.
-I think that Alternating Barred Chain stitch is in some ways more interesting than its sister Barred chain as I like the pattern and swing that is set up by the alternating arms of this stitch.
-This swing can create movement in a piece.
+Alternating Barred Chain stitch is one of the more interesting textured stitches to add to your hand embroidery repertoire of stitches.
+It is a member of the chain stitch family that produces a textured line.
+I think that Alternating Barred Chain stitch is in some ways more interesting than its sister, Barred chain.
+This is because I like the pattern and swing that is set up by the alternating arms of this stitch.
+This swing can create a sense of movement in a piece.

-Alternating Barred Chain can be worked easily and quickly and looks great in chunky textured novelty threads.
+You can work Alternating Barred Chain stitch easily and quickly, and it looks great in chunky textured novelty threads.
 This stitch follows a curve well and is great for creating designs with an organic feel.
 You can use it to represent a thorny vine or in underwater scenes representing seaweed and marine plants.

 How to work Alternating Barred Chain Stitch